 Committee on the Code and Bylaws

-126.96.36.199 The Committee on the Code and Bylaws shall be appointed by the Executive Committee and be composed of three members of the Library Faculty and Professionals Assembly.
-Committee members shall serve two-year overlapping terms and shall select a presiding officer and a recording secretary.
+220.127.116.11 The Committee on the Code and Bylaws shall be composed of three members of the Library Faculty and Professionals Assembly, appointed by the Executive Committee.
+The appointed members shall serve two-year overlapping terms and shall select a presiding officer and a recording secretary.

 Special Charges 2010-2011